 And finally, don’t eat garbage

 To reduce inflammation and give your immune system a fighting chance, opt for foods high in Omega-3 fatty acids, like fish, walnuts, or flax seeds.
-Avoid processed foods like refined carbohydrates and red meat.
+Avoid processed foods like refined carbohydrates and certain types of meat.
 And like your mom always told you, eat plenty of fruits and vegetables.